sruthipraveenkumargeetha/CDMFC-using-IOT/README.md

 # CDMFC-using-IOT
+Crowdsourcing based Disaster Management Monitoring Using Fog Computing, in the Internet Of Things paradigm.
 HOW TO RUN?

 There are two different models implemented - the proposed CDMFC model and the conventional cloud-based model.